rpatil524/datamesh-manager-connector-databricks/README.md

 - Consumer is an individual user with username `alice@example.com`.
 - Access ID is `a-102`.

-Agent Actions on `AccessActivatedEvent`:
+Connector Actions on `AccessActivatedEvent`:

 - Create a new group `access-a-102` for this access.
-- Add the user `alice@example.com` to the group `access-a-102` (the agent currently assumes that the username in Data Mesh Manager and Databricks are equal).
+- Add the user `alice@example.com` to the group `access-a-102` (the connector currently assumes that the username in Data Mesh Manager and Databricks are equal).
 - Grant permissions `USE SCHEMA` and `SELECT` on the schema `my_catalog.schema_220` to group `access-a-102`

-Agent Actions on `AccessDeactivatedEvent`:
+Connector Actions on `AccessDeactivatedEvent`:

 - Delete the group `access-a-102`